 Tegu Basic Care

-Tegus are characterized by their large size, muscular limbs, spotted pattern and a long forked tongue.
-Depending on the species, adults grow between 0.6-1.5 cm (2-5 ft) in length, including the tail, and weigh between 3.6-6.8 kg (8-15 lbs).
+Tegus are characterized by their large size, muscular limbs, spotted pattern and long, forked tongue.
+Depending on the species, adults grow between 0.6-1.5 m (2-5 ft) in length, including the tail, and weigh between 3.6-6.8 kg (8-15 lb).

 The Salvator species are most commonly kept in captivity and include the Argentine black and white tegu (Salvator merianae) and the red tegu (Salvator refescens).
-Argentine tegus measure up to 1.6 m (5.2 ft) and weigh up to 5 kg.
+Argentine tegus measure up to 1.6 m (5.2 ft) and weigh up to 5 kg (11 lb).
 Both of these species are larger than the Colombian or Tupinambis tegus of which the most common is the Colombian black and white tegu (Tupinambis teguixin).

 Sex determination can be difficult in young tegus, however, males tend to have much larger heads and jowls.
-Males also have enlarged, thickened scale on the underside of their tail base on both sides of their cloacal vent, which is missing in females.
-As a male tegus mature, these spots can be felt as small, raised bumps.
-Tegus are sexually mature at 3 years old with an average lifespan between15-20 years.
+Males also have enlarged, thickened scales on the underside of their tail base on both sides of their cloacal vent, which is missing in females.
+As male tegus mature, these spots can be felt as small, raised bumps.
+Tegus are sexually mature at 3 years of age with an average lifespan between 15-20 years.
 (Tupinambis tegus may live 8-12 years).

 Housing